 Created in the 1870s, Washington Park is the premier park in the city of Albany, New York and the centerpiece of the historic, mostly residential Washington Park Historic District, which received its designation on the National Register of Historic Places in 1972.
 Many of the buildings lining the streets facing the park were designed by some of the most famous architects of the late 19th century, including Henry Hobson Richardson.

-Washington Park is an “Olmstedian” park, incorporating many of the philosophical ideals used by Frederick Law Olmstead Olmsted when he designed New York City’s Central Park.
+Washington Park is an “Olmstedian” park, incorporating many of the philosophical ideals used by Frederick Law Olmsted when he designed New York City’s Central Park.
 Notable Park features include the Lake House, footbridge, and various monuments.
 The park is about 89 acres in size with a 5.2-acre lake in the southwestern corner.
-It contains over 100 species of trees, including intriguing bonsai trees as well as gigantic oaks.
+It contains over 100 species of trees.

 As public property Washington Park dates back to Albany’s city charter of 1686, and has seen many uses including that of gunpowder storage, square/parade grounds, and cemetery.